solarmon/UCG/README.md

 # UCG (UAE Configuration Generator) v0.1 beta

-UCG is a Python 3 tool that generates UAE configuration files that are used by various UAE based Amiga emulators and game launchers.
+UCG is a GUI tool developed using **Python 3** that generates UAE configuration files that are used by various UAE based Amiga emulators and game launchers.

-The tool development was inspired by the excellent guides at:
+The tool creation was inspired by the excellent guides at:

 https://www.reddit.com/r/miniSNESmods/comments/8dbqv7/guide_playing_amiga_games_on_the_snes_classic/
 http://lindqvist.synology.me/wordpress/?page_id=182